Infatoshi/txtscrpr/README.md

 Expect roughly 15GB of textbooks to be downloaded to the `topics` directory.
 The variable `first_n_results` in main.py can be adjusted.
 For example, setting `first_n_results = 10` will download the first 10 textbooks from the internet in each subtopic within each topic.
 Feel free to edit `topics.json` to include/change/delete more topics and subtopics.
 It should give you an idea about the topics and subtopics structure.
+The scraper is somewhat robust and will receive upgrades over time.
+It took me roughly 6 hours to reproduce the ~15GB of textbooks on my machine.

 ## Extra
 I plan on adding advanced features to this repo (eg. chatting with textbooks via RAG networks, summarizing textbooks, etc.).
 If you have any ideas, feel free to open an issue or reach out to me. (links at the bottom)